guitarpicva/PicoAPRSTracker/README.md

 Pico APRS Tracker

 A Pico SDK project to demonstrate using the real time clock which is disciplined by a GPS receiver module managed over a UART connection.
+It also demonstrates using the second core of the Pico to run the GPS NMEA sentence evaluation and RTC updates.

 This tracker keeps it's position by reading the GPS position and time data via UART0.
 A KISS Packet modem is connected to the Pico via UART1 (along with an appropriate converter module to RS-232 as required).

 Pico APRS Tracker is shared in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.